changetocoding/PyBeginnersKli/Week5/Week5.md

 Write a new script that takes 2 commands
 - Add: the user can enter name and a number. e.g David 345678901
 - Query: the user can query the phone book using a name: given a name it returns the number of the person.
 Return a useful error message if the person does not exist.
-IMPORTANT The user will always enter the correct commands and input (e.g. the number will not have any letters in it) so dont need to write code to check
+IMPORTANT The user will always enter the correct commands and input (e.g. the number will not have any letters in it) so dont need to write code to check.
+The user will enter first name only and will always begin with a capital letter.

 E.g. sample input/output
 ```
->Please enter an instruction:
+>Please enter an instruction:  # This is outputted by your script
-Add David 2345678901
+Add David 2345678901           # This is what the user entered
 >Please enter an instruction:
 Add Tom 12345678900
 >Please enter an instruction: